PaloAltoNetworks/SkilletBuilder/docs/tutorials/tutorial_set_commands.rst

 Set Up Your Environment
 -----------------------

-In this section we will set everything up that will be needed to successfully complete this tutorial.
+In this section we will set up everything that will be needed to successfully complete the tutorial.

 NGFW
 ~~~~

     This is the device that we will be working with and configuring during the tutorial.
 Be sure that you are able to log into the
     firewall UI by inputting its management IP into the web browser.
-When logged in it can be useful to make note of a number of things.
+When logged in it can be useful to do a number of things.

     **Software Version:**
     Please take note of the devices software version when traversing this tutorial.
 Some configuration elements may be version